 4. The Catcher in the Rye, by J. D. Salinger

-Regularly voted one of the best English-language novels of the past 100 years, The Catcher in the Rye was originally intended for adults but also became a favourite among teenagers due to its themes of angst and alienation (The New Yorker famously dubbed the book “The handbook of the adolescent heart”).
+Regularly voted one of the best English-language novels of the past 100 years, The Catcher in the Rye was originally intended for adults, but became a favourite among teenagers due to its themes of angst and alienation (The New Yorker famously dubbed it “The handbook of the adolescent heart”).

-Salinger’s novel tells the story of 17-year-old Holden Caulfield as he grapples with growing up, loss, sex, depression, his identity, and understanding the events that shaped him.
+Salinger’s novel tells the story of 17-year-old Holden Caulfield as he grapples with growing up, loss, sex, depression, identity, and the events that shaped him.

 5. Nineteen Eighty-Four, by George Orwell

-Considered one of the most influential books of the past century, George Orwell’s Nineteen Eighty-Four is a dystopian masterpiece that imagines a world where government surveillance has reached a totalitarian state.
+Considered one of the most influential books of the past century, George Orwell’s Nineteen Eighty-Four is a dystopian masterpiece that imagines a world where government surveillance has created a totalitarian state.

 Follow Winston Smith as he secretly turns from a paid-up Party member to a rebel battling Big Brother and the Thought Police, fighting for freedom and truth.